Constructive Tips To Help Your Child Deal With Mean Friends

 Conflict surrounds us.
 People who are mean, are just part of our daily lives and not everyone values kindness.
 You can really see this on social media, such as youtube comments, Facebook reactions and forum conversations that turn violent very very fast.

-We need to learn how to deal with this conflict, and we need to learn these tactics early on in life and a good time to start learning how to deal with mean people, is at school.
+We need to learn how to deal with this conflict, and we need to learn these tactics early on in life and a good time to start learning how to deal with mean people and peer pressure, is at school.

 *This post may contain affiliate links.
 Full disclosure here.